 appetite

 hunger

 of her young lion cubs

 "of young lions."
 These are young lions that are old enough to hunt for themselves.

 Connecting Statement:

+Connecting Statement:

 The rhetorical question that begins with the words "Can you hunt" in verse 39 ends here.

-ULT 40 when they are crouching in their dens and sheltering in hiding to lie in wait? when they are crouching ... to lie in wait?
+when they are crouching & to lie in wait?

 The rhetorical question that begins with the words "Can you hunt" in verse 39 ends here.
-This can be translated as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 "You know that you cannot hunt down ... when they are crouching ... to lie in wait."
+(See: Rhetorical Question (p.1216))

+dens

-(See: Rhetorical Question) dens A "den" is a lair or shelter where lions live. sheltering in hiding "hiding in a thicket."
-Lions hide in thick vegetation when hunting their prey. to lie in wait The implied information is that the lions are hiding and waiting for their prey to come near.
-Alternate translation: "to lie waiting for a victim" (See: Assumed Knowledge and Implicit Information) General Information:
+A "den" is a lair or shelter where lions live.

+sheltering in hiding

+"hiding in a thicket."
+Lions hide in thick vegetation when hunting their prey.

+to lie in wait

+The implied information is that the lions are hiding and waiting for their prey to come near.
+Alternate translation: "to lie waiting for a victim" (See: Assumed Knowledge and Implicit Information (p.1130)) (See: Assumed Knowledge and Implicit Information (p.1130))

+General Information:

+General Information:

 Yahweh uses a question to emphasize that he provides food for the ravens and Job does not.
-(See: Rhetorical Question) ULT 41 Wh 41 Who provides victims for the ravens when their young ones cry out to God and stagger about for lack of food?
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216))

 Connecting Statement:

+Connecting Statement:

+Yahweh continues to challenge Job.

-Who provides victims ... for lack of food?
+Who provides victims & for lack of food?

-This can be translated as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 Alternate translation: "Tell me who provides victims ... for lack of food."
-(See: Rhetorical Question)
+(See: Rhetorical Question (p.
+1216)) (See: Rhetorical Question (p.
+1216))

 provides victims

 "provides food."
 This refers to animals that ravens look for and can eat.

 ravens

 large birds with shiny black feathers that feed on dead animals

 cry out to God

 The implied information is that the ravens are crying out for food.
-Alternate translation: "cry to God for help" or "cry out for God to give them food" (See: Assumed Knowledge and Implicit Information)
+Alternate translation: "cry to God for help" or "cry out for God to give them food" (See: Assumed Knowledge and Implicit Information (p.1130)) (See: Assumed Knowledge and Implicit Information (p.1130))

 stagger about

 This means to walk around in an unsteady way.

 for lack of food

-"because they have no food" or "because they have nothing to eat"
+Alternate translation: "because they have no food" or "because they have nothing to eat"

 Job 38:41 :: Job 39

 Job 39

 Job 39 General Notes

 Structure and formatting

 The ULT sets the lines of this chapter farther to the right on the page than the rest of the text because it is a poem.
 Yahweh continues to speak in this chapter.

 Special concepts in this chapter

 Yahweh's greatness

 Yahweh is far greater than any man.
 He is the creator of the earth, and his ways will not always be understood by men because their knowledge is always limited.
 Since Job cannot understand creation, he cannot truly understand Yahweh.

 Important figures of speech in this chapter

 Rhetorical questions

 Yahweh uses a series of rhetorical questions in this chapter in order to defend his character.
 Many of these questions focus on nature because Yahweh is the creator of the heavens and the earth.
-(See: Rhetorical Question and heaven, sky, heavens, heavenly)
+(See: [[rc:///ta/man/translate/figs-rquestion]] and [[rc:///tw/dict/bible/kt/heaven]])

 General Information:

+General Information:

 Yahweh uses four questions to emphasize that he is greater than Job because Yahweh takes care of the wild mountain goats and deer and Job does not.
-(See: Rhetorical Question) ULT 1 Do you know at what time the wild goats in the rocks bear their young?
-Can you watch when the deer are having their fawns?
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216))

 Connecting Statement:

+Connecting Statement:

+Yahweh continues to challenge Job.